Take Action at the Cancer Center

 - Women on Top of Their Game Foundation, Inc.

-Levels of UI Cancer Center Partnership
+Levels of University of Illinois Cancer Center Partnership

-Each UI Cancer Center partner is integral to meeting the cancer needs of our communities.
+Each Cancer Center partner is integral to meeting the cancer needs of our communities.
 Partnerships may vary and change with time based on the level of engagement and structure of each partnership’s goals, expectations, and interdependencies.
 The levels of community partnerships include:

 - Communicate: Inter-agency information share, such as networking